Napans host 'bear hunts' during COVID-19 quarantine

 Staying connected with your community while maintaining social distancing, “just keeps the community spirit up,” said Rose.

-Monica Barrows isn’t a parent but she’s got a bear in her window on Seminary Street.
+Monica Barrows isn’t a parent, but she has a bear in her window on Seminary Street.

 “I just thought it was a very charming idea to put a smile on peoples’ faces and give kids something to do as they are out on a walk,” Barrows said.